Cloudyttt/mydrawio/README.md

 ## What new?
 1. Removed some unusual features;
-2. Simplify the Graphics library、Menu;
+2. Simplify the Graphics library and Menu;
 3. Add a Picture magnifier;
 4. Add a Screenshot tool;
 5. Graphics move more smoothly;